751.1 Preliminary Design

 For vertical clearance on stream crossings, see EPG 748.3 Freeboard.

-A general rule of thumb for whether or not a culvert may be used in place of a bridge is...
-The most a culvert can handle is about 1,000 cfs per cell with 3 cells being the usual maximum.
+A general rule of thumb for the use of a culvert is that it can handle about 1,000 cfs per cell with 3 cells being the usual maximum.
 This can vary if the slope of the streambed is unusually flat or steep.
 Another rule of thumb is that the water from a drainage area of less than 5 square miles can usually be handled by a concrete box culvert.
 Curves or bends should be avoided when possible.
-See EPG 722.214.171.124.2 Head Loss Due to Bends when curves or bends will be used.
+See EPG 718.104.22.168.2 Head Loss Due to Bends when curves or bends will be used.

 For details of hydraulic design, see EPG 750.2 Culverts.